ahmettahasener/Endless-Runner/README.md

 # Endless-Runner
 An endless running game in which we keep running by jumping from obstacles in front of us or by double jumping from long obstacles.
+Also there is a playable WebGL link. https://play.unity.com/mg/other/webgl-builds-289451

 ![Ekran Görüntüsü (817)](https://user-images.githubusercontent.com/110438048/209477740-23bf3263-259e-4d09-8092-87df8f826619.png)
 ![Ekran Görüntüsü (813)](https://user-images.githubusercontent.com/110438048/209477741-8de74f69-ce46-406f-8bbd-c828e97bd56f.png)